sumeros666/fast6DOF/README.md

-# fast_6DOF
+# fast6DOF
-Repository containing codebase of the paper titled "Fast Policy Learning for 6-DOF Position Control of Underwater Vehicles"
+Repository that will contain the codebase of the paper titled "Fast Policy Learning for 6-DOF Position Control of Underwater Vehicles" upon publication.